xdv-legacy/divvyd/src/beast/beast/nudb/README.md

 # NuDB: A Key/Value Store For Decentralized Systems

-The new breed of decentralized systems such as Ripple or Bitcoin that use embedded key/value databases place different demands on these database than what is traditional.
+The new breed of decentralized systems such as Divvy or Bitcoin that use embedded key/value databases place different demands on these database than what is traditional.
 NuDB provides highly optimized and concurrent atomic, durable, and isolated fetch and